-I never want a client feeling overwhelmed if I can help it, so I’ll have your back long before you ever step foot through the door.
+I never want a client feeling overwhelmed if I can help it!
+I’ve got your back long before you ever walk through the door.
 Upon booking, I send every client my Boudoir Cheat Sheet full of tips and tricks with regards to outfits, preparation, and making the most of your session.
 In addition that that, I’ve made this guided timeline leading up to your big day.
-But remember—this is meant to help provide you with ideas, NOT a list of requirements!
+But remember—this is meant to help provide you with ideas, it's NOT a list of requirements!
 Boudoir sessions are not meant to be stressful or hindering, so only do the things you want to do, and ignore what you don’t.

 3-7 days before session